jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 <div style="text-align:center"><img src="../assets/img/d.png" width="400"></div>

 As we can see, the provided tree only have 5 nodes **[1,2,3,4,5]**.
-How can we transverse i.e. visit each node of the given tree?
+How can we transverse i.e. visit each node of the given tree in the following order (left, root, right)?

 An easy way to do that might be recursion.